gatescn/Hw5_Gates_FPGeneration/readMe.txt

 Step 7: Visual studio will prompt you to select your python kernal, Click 'python environments' and select the name of the environment you made with the environment.yml file.
 Step 8: select run all (the initial imports will take a few minutes at first)

+USE:
+to update the following hyper parames for the MPRegressor model:
+- hidden layer size
+- max iteration

+update the values in the config.json